silv3rr/pywho/README.md

 See [Screenshots.md](docs/Screenshots.md) for more examples

+The 'spy' option was moved to [pyspy](https://github.com/silv3rr/pyspy).

 ## New features

 - fully themeable output including ..colors! and.. emoji💾😆
-- set maxusers=-1 to auto get value from glftpd.conf
+- set `maxusers = -1` to auto get value from glftpd.conf
-- adds same features as sitewho+2: userip/geoip fields
+- adds same features as [sitewho+2](https://github.com/silv3rr/sitewho-plus2): userip/geoip fields
 - only 1 py module dependency: sysv_ipc
 - can also be build as single binary (using pyinstaller)

-..also, now 200% slower!
+..also, now 200% slower! tnx python.
+Nothing you'll notice though.

 ## Usage